 The color pink is traditionally associated with Tuesday in the Hindu culture, where red is also sometimes associated with the planet of fire Mars.
 Pink is worn by some Hindus in the belief it will appease the God of War.

-Tuesdays are usually chosen by Catholics (unofficially) as being the day most popular to visit the Priest for ‘confessions.
+Tuesdays are usually chosen by Catholics (unofficially) as being the day most popular to visit the Priest for confessions.

 Believe it or not, Tuesdays are thought to be the most productive days of the working week.
 It’s also apparently supposed to be full of jobs applications.

-However, in Judaism, Tuesdays are actually thought to be lucky!
+In Judaism, Tuesdays are actually thought to be lucky!

 Is Tuesday a real name?

 Yes - Tuesday is actually a female name that dates back some distance - it means ‘Tiu’s Day’ (oddly enough).